CMHAAorg/cmhaa-website/site/content/about.md

       We acknowledge that we don’t have all the answers, and we are taking our time to do things well.
     callout_cta_link: www.cmhaa.org.au/membership/
-    callout_cta_text: More on member commitment
+    callout_cta_text: More on what it means to be a member
 ---